libxml-raku/LibXML-raku/doc/Node/Set.md

   * reverse

+        # process nodes in ascending order
         for $node.find('ancestor-or-self::*').reverse { ... }

-    Does an in-place reversal of the elements in the node-set
+    Reverses the elements in the node-set

 COPYRIGHT
 =========